Out & About: A calendar of events in the Fort Wayne area

 TUESDAY

-Trek the Trails – 6 p.m.; Engle Road Towpath trailhead; for more information, go to fwtrails.org/events/trek-the-trails.
+Trek the Trails – 6 p.m.; Turnstone Plassman Athletic Center; for more information, go to fwtrails.org/events/trek-the-trails.

 SOMETHING DIFFERENT